How to Attract Gen Z Talent: A Recruiter’s Playbook

 4. Career Development and Growth

-While salary and compensation can never be overlooked as a key concern for any cohort, no generation has been so concerned with career development and growth than Gen Z. According to LinkedIn, they are 36% more likely to prioritize this than Millennials, Gen X, and Baby Boomers.
+While pay transparency and compensation can never be overlooked as key concerns for any cohort, no generation has been so concerned with career development and growth than Gen Z. According to LinkedIn, they are 36% more likely to prioritize this than Millennials, Gen X, and Baby Boomers.

 Gen Z are eager to learn and advance, so putting this EVP up-front can help attract them.
 One hugely beneficial offering could also be around mentorship – Gen Z are young and could hugely value a space where their development is taken seriously.